loopbackio/loopback-datasource-juggler/CONTRIBUTING.md

   * Make something better or fix a bug.

+  * If possible update existing or add a new unit test in the [test](tests/) directory

   * Adhere to code style outlined in the [Google C++ Style Guide][] and [Google Javascript Style Guide][].

+  * Run lint to check adherence the style guide.
+Note this is also run at the end of the tests.
+    ```
+    npm run lint
+    ```

+  * Run tests and verify that they pass, or any that fail already failed before you introduced your change.
+    ```
+    npm run test
+    ```

   * Sign the [Contributor License Agreement](https://cla.strongloop.com/agreements/strongloop/loopback-datasource-juggler)